0xPolygonMiden/miden-base/docs/network/network.md

 This contract on Ethereum verifies proofs sent by the operator running a Miden Node.
 The proof is verified against the current state root.
 If accepted the state root changes.

+!!! note
+    - Polygon Miden will integrate into the AggLayer.
+    - The specific design is not yet finalized.

 ## Bridge contract

 This contract serves as a bridge for Miden users on Ethereum.
 Users can deposit their tokens and get an equivalent amount minted and sent to the specified address on Polygon Miden.

+!!! note
+    - Polygon Miden will integrate into the AggLayer and the Unified Bridge.
+    - The specific design is not yet finalized.